-Most Android platform APIs and third-party SDKs were designed around callbacks.
+Most Android platform APIs and third party SDKs were designed around callbacks.
 The Google Play Billing Library uses PurchasesUpdatedListener.
 Location Services uses LocationCallback.
 Bluetooth GATT uses BluetoothGattCallback.
 Camera2 uses CameraCaptureSession.StateCallback.
 If you have been writing Android code for more than a few months, you have written deeply nested callback chains that are hard to read, hard to test, and hard to reason about when errors occur at any stage.
 Kotlin coroutines solve this with suspend functions, but the platform and most SDKs do not hand you suspend functions out of the box.
 You need a bridge.

-In this article, you’ll explore the suspendCoroutine bridge pattern in detail, tracing how it converts callback-based APIs into clean suspend functions, how to handle different callback shapes from single value results to multi-parameter success and error pairs, how to design exception hierarchies that preserve error semantics across the bridge, and how production SDKs like RevenueCat apply these patterns at scale across 20+ API surfaces.
+In this article, you’ll explore the suspend coroutine bridge pattern in detail, tracing how it converts callback based APIs into clean suspend functions, how to handle different callback shapes from single value results to multi parameter success and error pairs, how to design exception hierarchies that preserve error semantics across the bridge, why you should always reach for suspendCancellableCoroutine rather than the older suspendCoroutine — even when the underlying callback API has no native cancellation — and how production SDKs like RevenueCat apply these patterns at scale across 20+ API surfaces.

 The fundamental problem: Callbacks do not compose